imixs/imixs-ml/imixs-ml-training/README.md

 # Build and Run

-The Imixs-ML API Service is build with Docker and you can deploy it inot any contaienr environment like Kubernetes or Docker Swarm.
+The Imixs-ML API Service is build with Docker and you can deploy it into any container environment like Kubernetes or Docker Swarm.

 To build the Imixs-ML API service just build the corresponding Docker containers: